 So they start whispering to each other with their gravity.
 And their gravity starts pulling them at an ever-accelerating speed down the outside of the bagel toward each other until the matter universe and the antimatter universe meet on the very outer edge of the bagel, annihilate each other, and become the next hole at the center of the bagel.
 So, in essence, the universe is this big recurring thing like a photon, which comes down to absolutely nothing, then rises to the height of its amplitude and then, comes down to nothing again, and then rises again.
 Our universe is doing that.
 It’s first going up to the limits of its amplitude, which is at the very bulge of the bagel.
 And then, coming back down to nothing and then, rising to the height of its amplitude again.
 Or so Big Bagel Theory says.

 Howard Bloom: Thank you for all these years of friendship, Grégoire.
 That has meant a great deal to me.

 In the lineage of How I Accidentally Started the Sixties, Bloom wrote an autobiographical book, Einstein, Michael Jackson & Me: A Search for Soul in the Power Pits of Rock and Roll, which was released in April 2020.
 Bloom also co-worked with Canlorbe on a (currently finalized) conversation book synthesizing the Bloomian journey into the universal patterns shaping cosmic and human history.
-The previous article was first published in The Postil Magazine, in May 2020.
+That conversation was initially published in The Postil Magazine, in May 2020.